One of my younger friends asked me to write a relevant advice for students today, maybe something they need to learn in school.

 As students, you should still give your best efforts, but your goal must change.
 Aim to learn, instead of focusing solely on high grades and places in the honor roll.
 Awards and recognition are only bonuses to your learning.

-And if you fail, make sure you did because you tried, not because you gave up.
+And if you fail, make sure you did, not because you gave up, but because you tried.

 I occasionally ask myself, “What if I experienced failure earlier?”